eabglobal/juniper/README.md

 The main advantage of this tool is its minimal implementation and flexibility.
 The features that set this tool apart from other tools are:

-* Minimal structure in the infrastructure file
+* Minimal manifest file to define packaging
-* Ability to use well known docker image as a way to install dependencies
+* Using docker containers as a way to install dependencies and generate the artifacts
 * Ability to include a set of local shared libraries
 * Ability to package multiple lambda functions and generate separate artifacts
 * Ability to specify the requirements of each lambda individually